 A significant space in the arch results in a disturbance in the appearance of the face and smile.
 You may have difficulty in chewing.
-You may have problem while speaking especially when front teeth are lost.
+You may have a problem while speaking especially when front teeth are lost.
 The problem increases for letters like F,S, V etc.

 How does the dentist examine?

 Your dentist will record the history of loss of teeth.
 The amount of gap present is assessed.
-X rays are taken the check for any unrecognised tooth piece in the bone.
+X rays are taken the check for any unrecognized tooth piece in the bone.
 The amount of bone present under the area of missing tooth is assessed on the X-ray.

 Complications of Missing teeth